 In some cases, not all legal professionals employed in a Law Firm have received trainings.

 Training log books have not been kept by Law Firms.

 Trainings should be provided to all legal professionals employed in a Law Firm.

-Training log books must be kept by all Law Firms specifying all trainings obtained by the CO/MLRO and other staff with regards to AML and CFT.
+Training log books must be kept by all firms specifying all trainings obtained by the CO/MLRO and other staff with regards to AML and CFT.

-7. Record Keeping
+7.Record Keeping:

 (Section 17F of FIAMLA)

-Findings:

-The Law Firms have not kept records for the relevant period as per section 17F of FIAMLA.
+The Law Firms have not kept records for the relevant period as per section 17F of the FIAMLA.

 However, explanations received from the Law Firms were that, they have recently been operational.
-Henceforth, records will be kept for a period of seven years.
-Furthermore, their Compliance Manual provides for records to be kept since the start of their operation and for a period of 7 years.
-8. Independent audit (Regulation 22(1) (d) of FIAMLR) Findings:
+Henceforth records will be kept for a period of seven years.
+Furthermore, their compliance manual provides for records to be kept since the start of their operation and for a period of 7 years.

+8. Independent audit

 It was observed that not all Law Firms have carried out an independent internal audit.
 The Law Firms that did not have an independent internal audit had provided explanation that they have recently implemented the AML/CFT Policies and Procedures.
-Timelines were agreed upon by the Law Firms and the supervisory/regulatory body, through remedial plans.
+Timelines were agreed upon, by the Law Firms and the supervisory/regulatory body, through remedial plans.

-An independent internal audit should be carried out on a yearly basis as per the Guidelines issued by the AGO.
+An independent internal audit should be carried out on a yearly basis.